DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-json-data.md

         ![](../../../images/eurd-web-data-source-wizard-json-http-headers-path-parameter-expression.png)

     - Expressions can include [report parameters](../shape-report-data/use-report-parameters.md).
-In the **Expression Editor**, expand the **Parameters** tab, select a report parameter to which you want to bind the path parameter, query parameter, or header parameter, and click **OK**.
+In the **Expression Editor**, expand **Parameters**, select a report parameter to which you want to bind the path parameter, query parameter, or header parameter, and click **OK**.

         ![](../../../images/eurd-web-data-source-wizard-json-http-headers-path-parameter-report-parameter.png)